 Spontaneously constructed, the outro on the song is “not totally a blues thing,” says Slash, “but it is in the vein.”
 Wary of some blues “purists,” Slash insists Orgy of the Damned is not meant to be a blues album, per se.
 “I keep seeing that word ‘blues’ thrown around,” says Slash, “but this isn’t supposed to be a traditional blues record.
 I’m not a traditional blues artist.
 I’m not trying to be any of those guys, but it is blues as it is to me, and it touches on a lot of different feels.”

 He adds, “I’m trying to escape [getting] pigeonholed into being the guy that’s trying to make a blues record.
 It’s my own thing that I’ve always wanted to do and it’s what my passion always has been ever since I first started.
-It’s the first record that touches on those things that really had a big influence on me growing up, and still does to this day.
+It’s the first record that touches on those things that really had a big influence on me growing up, and still do to this day.

 “It’s a cool, fun record.
 And it’s not intended to be more than that.”